EVORA-project/evora-ontology/models/docs/eligibilityCriteria.md

 # Slot: eligibility criteria (eligibilityCriteria)

 _Conditions under which individuals or organisations may benefit from the financial mechanism, including access rules, eligibility requirements, or geographical/institutional restrictions.
-May be expressed as text or as a link to a formal eligibility statement_
+May be expressed as text or as a link to a formal eligibility statement._